CLI Configuration

 (the ENV var should point to a folder without specifying the file name)

-Each configuration file discovered is deep-merged with the preceeding configurations.
+Each configuration file discovered is deep-merged with the preceding configurations.

 Atmos supports POSIX-style greedy Globs for all file